North Carolina GOP closes in on transgender athlete ban

 “I believe that the Senate sponsors and the House sponsors will be able to work through that,” House Speaker Tim Moore told reporters.

-Cooper's office didn't respond to an email request for comment on the legislation.
+Cooper's office criticized the measure, saying politicians shouldn't get involved in these decisions.
 The GOP now holds veto-proof majorities in both the Senate and House after a former House Democrat switched parties earlier this month.
 The margins on this week's floor votes suggest any Cooper veto could be overridden.

 At least 20 other states have imposed similar limits on transgender athletes at the K-12 or collegiate level.
 Also Thursday, the U.S. House passed a bill to bar federally supported schools and colleges from allowing any athlete whose biological sex assigned at birth was male from competing on girls' or women’s sports teams.